Got the urge for adventure, but no-one to do it with? Over 50% of travellers on our trips are travelling solo.

-Sometimes we’ve got the urge for adventure, but no-one to do it with.
-That's why travelling solo as part of a small group tour has its perks.
+Which is why travelling as part of our small group tours has its perks.
 We’ve got expert local leaders on tap to show you around, ready-made friends who are itching to explore (just like you), and optional single supplements if you want a room all to yourself.
 All you have to do is turn up with a smile and a passport: we’ll handle the rest.

 Our most popular group trips for solo travellers